-1.5 Roles and responsibilities
+1.4 Roles and responsibilities

 This section is important because it provides the details of which entities (see Definition of terms section above for the full list of entities listed in this document) are responsible for the various components of this OMP.
-Under Condition 7.d.ix., this OMP must include the roles and responsibilities for implementing the management actions, however, this section expands on this requirement to include the execution of the conditions themselves.
-Note that the Credit Trading Agreement and Trust for Nature covenant have further contractual obligations defined as part of their terms and conditions and should be referred to as necessary.
+An OMP must include the roles and responsibilities for implementing the management actions.
+However, this section expands on this requirement to include the execution of the conditions themselves.
+Note that the Credit Trading Agreement (CTA) and Trust for Nature (TfN) covenant have further contractual obligations defined as part of their terms and conditions and should be referred to as necessary.

 Table 2 provides a list of the responsibilities allocated to each entity and further description is provided below.
-The legal liabilities associated with these responsibilities are not directly controlled by this document but are conferred through the approval under the EPBC Act for EPBC Act referral 2017/8049, the Credit Trading Agreement and the Trust for Nature covenant.
+The legal liabilities associated with these responsibilities are not directly controlled by this document but are conferred through an approval under the EPBC Act for EPBC Act referral 2015/7516, the CTA and the TfN covenant.